MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-data-upgrade-sl.md

 ## Prerequisites

 You ran data replication on the company or companies that you're migrating to the online environment.
-For more information, go to [Run data replication](migrate-data-replication-run.md).
+Learn more in [Run data replication](migrate-data-replication-run.md).

 [!INCLUDE [cloud-migration-telemetry](../includes/bc-cloud-migrate-replicate-all-before-upgrade.md)]